-2017 examination results represent the third successive year of improved performance in grades achieved and also excellent progress made when compared with attainment levels of pupils on entering the school.
+2018 examination results represent another successful performance both in terms of grades achieved and also excellent progress made when compared with attainment levels of pupils on entering the school.

 The Performance of Disadvantaged Pupils

-Whilst we still have more work to do in closing the gap for our boys from more disadvantaged backgrounds, the majority of those from less affluent backgrounds make the same progress and attain at the same level on average as other pupils.
+Whilst we still have more work to do in closing the gap for our boys from more disadvantaged backgrounds, the majority of those from less affluent backgrounds make the same progress and attain at the same level on average as other pupils nationally.

-Our Progress 8 Score was -0.09, which although less than the school average is well above the national figure for boys, which was -0.64 in 2017 .
+80% of our disadvantaged pupils achieve well in excess of the national average for boys with a Progress 8 Score of 0.0.
+This is well above the national disadvantaged figure for boys, which was -0.64 in 2017 .

-Similarly, Beechen Cliff’s FSM6 Attainment 8 Score of 47 is well above the national figure for boys, which was 34 in 2017.
+Similarly, for pupils in school, Beechen Cliff’s disadvantaged students’ Attainment 8 Score of 37 is above the national figure for boys, which was 34 in 2017.

 Whilst the progress of disadvantaged students remains a focus in the Sixth Form, in 2018 the average Value Added for disadvantaged students was +0.3.
 This indicates that on average they made more progress than their peers.